maxand-re/code-generator-time-series/README.md

 # Usage
 This tools requires nlohmann-json library.
 See here to install it: [nlohmann-json](https://github.com/nlohmann/json)

-First, go to build directory:
+First, go to build directory and run cmake:
 ```
 cd build
+cmake .
 ```

 Then, execute the generate code command for a given pattern, feature, aggregator and series e.g., peak, max, max, {1,2,3,4,5,6,7,8,9,10}: